Know Thyself: Transferable Visual Control Policies Through Robot-Awareness: Transferable Robot-Aware Model-Based RL Policies

-\textbf{Why should this decomposed cost help?} This decomposition makes it possible to separately modulate the extent to which robot and world configurations affect the planning cost.
-The basic pixel-wise cost suffers from a key problem: it is affected inordinately by the spatial extents of objects in the scene, so that large objects get weighted more than small objects.
+\textbf{Why should this decomposed cost help?} This robot-aware cost makes it possible to separately modulate the extent to which robot and world configurations affect the planning cost.
+To motivate this, observe that the basic pixel-wise cost suffers from a key problem: it is affected inordinately by the spatial extents of objects in the scene, so that large objects get weighted more than small objects.
 Indeed, \citet{ebert2018visual} report that the robot arm itself frequently dominates the pixel cost in manipulation.
 This means that the planner often selects actions that match the \emph{robot position} in a goal image, ignoring the target objects.
 See Figure \ref{fig:cost_comparison} for a visual example of the pixel cost behavior and its failure to compute meaningful costs for planning.
-As a result, even if the task involves displacing an object, the goal image is usually required to contain the robot in a plausible pose while completing the task \cite{Nair2020Hierarchical}.
+As a result, even if the task involves displacing an object, the goal image is usually required to contain the robot in a plausible pose while completing the task \citep{Nair2020Hierarchical}.
 For our goal of robot transfer, this is an important obstacle, since the task specification is itself robot-specific.
 Even ignoring transfer, robot-dominant planning costs hurt performance, and gathering goal images with the robot is cumbersome.
 Our approach does not require robots to be in plausible task completion positions in the goal images.
 In fact, they may even be completely absent from the scene.
 In our experiments, we use goal images without robots, and sometimes with humans in place of robots.
-To handle them, we set $\lambda$ to 0 in the above equation to instantiate a cost function that ignores the robot region.
-We refer to this as the \textit{robot-aware} cost.
-Some VF-based methods do handle goal images without robots; however, they typically require all input images for dynamics and planning to also omit the robot, so that image costs are exclusively influenced by the world configurations $w$ \cite{wang2019learning,pathak2018zero,agrawal2016learning}.
-For closed-loop controllers, this often means extremely slow execution times, because, \emph{at every timestep}, the robot must enter the scene, execute an action, and then move out of the camera view.
-This also eliminates tasks requiring dynamic motions.
-Finally, there are efforts to learn more sophisticated cost functions over input images $C_\theta(\hat{o}, o_g)$~\cite{nair2019goal,sermanet2018time, srinivas2018universal, yu2019unsupervised, tian2020modelbased}.
-For example, \citet{nair2019goal} train a latent representation to focus on portions of the image that are different between the goal and the current image, and show that costs computed over these latents permit better control on one robot.
-These approaches all \textit{learn} the cost contributions of different objects or regions, from data.
-Instead, we directly disentangle the robot using readily available information.
-While we restrict our evaluation to basic pixel-based costs, we expect that these other costs will also benefit from disentangled inputs, i.e., $C_\theta(\hat{r}, \hat{o}_w, r_g, o_{w, g})$.
+To handle them, we could set $\lambda$ to 0 in the above equation to instantiate a cost function that only focuses on the world region.